-To edit the default settings for a printer on a Mac, you must edit your CUPS settings.
-CUPS is the open-source printing system Apple uses that allows you to configure printer options on a Mac.
+To edit the default settings for a printer on a Mac, you must edit your CUPS (Apple's printing software) settings.
+CUPS is the open-source printing system Apple uses that allows you to set up a printer on a Mac.

 Before we get started, make sure you have already set up your label printer on your computer.
 Please see the following articles for instructions on how to set up your printer hardware: